 WHAT SHOULD I PACK TO WEAR?

-It depends upon where you are going and the time of year.
+It depends on where you are going and the time of year.
 Attire is very informal.
 Jeans, T-shirts, and shorts will work.
 Leave your coats and ties at home as well as any fancy dresses, unless you want to wear them ashore.
-Rubber soled shoes (not boat shoes) are a must.
-Leather soled shoes should be left at home.
+Rubber-soled shoes (not boat shoes) are a must.
+Leather-soled shoes should be left at home.
 Since shoes are removed in all carpeted areas of the ship they should be easy to take on and off.
 This is important as often the deck is wet or has residue from the engine’s exhaust.

 IS A FREIGHTER NOISY?